Dining in Italy

 Table of Contents

 Italian food is world famous and most people have had a chance to experience it to some degree in their home country.
 Italian food in Italy, however, is incomparable.
 Pick the right restaurant, and your meal will be rich in flavor, delicate, homemade, fresh and simple.
 Make the mistake of picking the wrong restaurant…and…you might as well be eating at the Macaroni Grill.
 So, weather you’re dining in Venice or dining in Rome, you’ll want to use our Italian dining guide to find the best food in Italy.

+There are so many places to visit in Italy –each with its own distinct cuisine.
 Whenever I’m about to visit a new city, I dive into research about restaurants.
 What are the hottest restaurants?
 What are people recommending?
 Where do the locals eat?
 I did the same amount of research for my trip to Italy, but I found it minimally useful for a few reasons.
 First of all, the Italian food options are almost endless.
 Restaurants are everywhere!
 Secondly, you’ll be walking around all day.
 So, you may not end up near your targeted restaurant when you’re getting hungry.